 Parks: safe during the day.and om weekends they oftem close roads for all the cyclists to enjoy car-free bike routes.

 Night time: i always took cans pint ot point.
-Oscar Freire area I felt very safe in walkign at ni almost 5 years ago
+Oscar Freire area I felt very safe in walkign at ni about 5 years ago

 Hi!
 I'm in same conditions as you but i'm "the husband".
 My girlfriend came here and she went to parque ib